NecroticMan/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install Satisfactory and run it.
+It will also install StarRupture and run it.

 **Update Notice:** Simply restart the container if a newer version of the game is available.